Learn about why hot rod monsters such as Rat Fink are such a popular design in hot rod culture with Lethal Threat.

-If you were born on the wrong side of the tracks and life was not a bowl of cherries, Rat Fink, was for you.
+If you were born on the wrong side of the tracks and life was not a bowl of cherries, Rat Fink was for you.
 Rat Fink is usually portrayed as either green or gray, comically grotesque and depraved-looking.

-Ed Roth began airbrushing and selling ‘weirdo” tee shirts at car events across California in the late 1950’s.
-Along with Rat Fink, Roth created a series of other ‘weirdo” style monsters that became popular in the Hot Rod scene.
-Roth’s designs and influence is still popular today in the Hot Rod and Kustom Kulture world all these years later.
-The Big Daddy died in 2001, leaving the rights to his famous characters and creations to his last wife.
+All these years later, Roth's designs and influence are still here today in the Hot Rod and Kustom Kulture world.
+Big Daddy died in 2001, leaving the rights to his famous characters and creations to his last wife.

-Since Ed passed away, an annual “Big Daddy Roth” open house has been held at Manti, Utah around the anniversary of his death.
-A museum, that his wife created, hosts the party as a tribute to her late husband and all his artwork.
+Since Ed's death, an annual Big Daddy Roth open house has been held at Manti, Utah, on a day near the anniversary of his death.
+A museum his wife created hosts the party as a tribute to her late husband and his amazing artwork.

 Now you know the story of Big Daddy Roth and the fabulous creatures he created.
 It is part of Big Daddy's creative genius that these outlandish, colorful critters are intimidating yet somehow reassuring at the same time.
 They are creepy yet funny and fun at the same time.

 When you see a Rat Fink motorcycle decal or hot rod design detail, take a moment to think about Big Daddy and his creative contributions to the Kustom Kulture and Hot Rod lifestyle.
 You will also notice designs inspired by Big Daddy's original ways in patches, on T-shirts and many other media.
 Many artists today owe a debt to this pioneer of offbeat art.